 The bars turned out perfectly is you stick to the ingredient amounts – the batter is crumbly and should be.

 Do not refrigerate the can of full fat coconut milk before using it to make the ganache.
 And be sure to shake it up well before opening the can for this recipe.

-Make sure you freeze the bars for at least an hour before cutting them.
+Make sure you freeze the bars for at least 30 minutes before cutting them.